StonedEdge/Retro-Lite-CM4/README.md

 -------------------------------------------------------------------------------------------------------

 ### FAQs
 Q: How can I get my hands one of these handhelds?
-Do you sell
+Do you sell them?

 A: I am not currently selling kits on this handheld (nor do I plan to for the forseeable future), but I do offer commissions on occassion via my social media.
 DM me for details.

 Q: Why dont you use a 5.5" display from a Switch Lite?

 A: MIPI reverse engineering is not simple not trivial to a hobbyist like myself.

+Q: Why are your commissions ludicrously priced?

+A: Building one off handhelds for people is expensive.
+Labor & parts dont come cheap either.
+I'd recommend you build one yourself using the assets from this GitHub or just buy a mass produced emulation handheld from Aliexpress.

 ### Optional Docking Station
 ![Image of Retro Lite CM4](https://i.imgur.com/LP2ecQt.png)